-Our conclusion is based on performing analysis on features, benefits, service and costs and charges across all workplace personal pension plans that HL administers.
+Our conclusions are based on performing analysis on features, benefits, service and costs and charges of the workplace pension administered by and investment strategies designed and managed by HL.
 It hasn't been possible to look on a member-by-member basis.
 As a result, you may have a different experience of value for money compared to other members.